Ground-state phase diagram of S = 1/2 Heisenberg model on 2D square-hexagon-octagon lattice: NUMERICAL RESULTS

 The intermediate phase cannot be a magnetically ordered phase; instead, it may be a gapless Luttinger liquid or a gapped phase.
-To determine the excitation energy gaps, we use the density matrix renormalization group method to calculate the energy gaps from the singlet ground state to the excited singlet state, triplet state and quintuplet state of the finite-size system and then extrapolate to the thermodynamic limit.
-At $\lambda_2=1.4$, under periodic boundary condition (PBC), all three gaps extrapolate to finite values.
+To determine the excitation energy gaps, we use the density matrix renormalization group method to calculate the energy gaps from the singlet ground state to the excited singlet state, triplet state, and quintuplet state of the finite-size system and then extrapolate to the thermodynamic limit.
+At $\lambda_2=1.4$, under PBCs, all three gaps extrapolate to finite values [see Fig.~\ref{fig:FIG.5.}(a)].
 This indicates that the ground state is unique and fully gapped.
-In contrast, under open boundary condition (OBC), the first excited triplet state becomes degenerate with ground state, While the other gaps remain finite.
-This suggests the system may be in a bosonic symmetry-protect topological phase with end state under OBC.
-To further confirm the topological nature of the intermediate phase, we present the entanglement spectrum in Fig. 5(c).
+In contrast, under OBCs, the first excited triplet state becomes degenerate with the ground state, while the other gaps remain finite, as can be seen in Fig.~\ref{fig:FIG.5.}(b).
+This suggests the system may be in a bosonic SPT phase with end state under OBCs.
+To further confirm the topological nature of the intermediate phase, we present the entanglement spectrum in Fig.~\ref{fig:FIG.5.}(c).
 The entanglement spectrum is computed from the Schmidt decomposition performed at the central bond (see dashed line in the schematic diagram of the SPT phase in Fig.~\ref{fig:FIG.1.}) during the DMRG sweep.
 From our DMRG calculations, it is evident that all entanglement spectral levels are at least doubly degenerate which is similar to the $S=1$ Haldane chain~\cite{PhysRevB.81.064439}.
-Hence, the intermediate phase is a Haldane-like symmetry protected topological phase~\cite{PhysRevB.80.155131,PhysRevB.81.064439}.
+Hence, the intermediate phase is a Haldane-like SPT phase~\cite{PhysRevB.80.155131,PhysRevB.81.064439}.